-Follow Agency Specific Policies.
+19 Follow Agency Specific Policies.

-Critical Incident Peer Support (CIPS) Procedures
+Critical Incident Peer Support (CIPS) Team Procedures

-A critical incident is any unexpected, traumatic event that affects an individual's feeling of personal safety, their ability to perform daily activities, and their ability to concentrate on their normal job duties.
+- A critical incident is any unexpected, traumatic event that affects an individual's feeling of personal safety, their ability to perform daily activities, and their ability to concentrate on their normal job duties.
 Simply put, a critical incident is a traumatic event (or perceived life-threatening event) that has enough power to overwhelm an individual's or organization's ability to cope.
-A critical incident is not defined by the event itself; it is defined by the individuals and/or the organizations reaction to what occurred.
+A critical incident is not defined by - power to overwhelm an individual's or organization's ability to cope.
+A critical incident is not define the event itself; it is defined by the individuals and/or the organizations reaction to what occurred.

-Examples, but not limited to:
+- Examples, but not limited to:

 - o Line of Duty Death

 - o Off Duty Death (in some instances)

-- o The suicide of a co-worker or colleague

-- Aviation Accident
+- o Aviation Accident

 - o Entrapment

 - o Burn-over

-- o Shooting
+- 34 o Shooting

 - o Serious accident or injury

 - o Shelter Deployment

-- Exposure to fatalities and injuries
+- o Exposure to fatalities and injuries

 - o Disaster recovery work

-- A significant event involving children
+- o A significant event involving children

-- Acts of Terrorism
+- 40 o Acts of Terrorism

 - o Threats of violence and to personal safety

 - o Events charged with profound emotions